soldate/mini-bitcoin/README.md

 # Understanding the code
 Inside mbtc.Main you get the "main method" starting point.

-Put a breakpoint in the fist line -> U.logVerbosityLevel = 2;
+Put a breakpoint in the first line -> U.logVerbosityLevel = 2;

 Go debugging. :-)